 Inspired by Dr Elena Cooper’s blog on Recommendations for Summer Reading: Copyright Books in Review, published last summer, in our last session CREATe IP reading group discussed book recommendations for this summer.
 As in previous blogs where we shared recommended readings that have inspired our research and inform our theoretical frameworks, in this blog we present some of our recommendations for summer reading.
-This selection includes books that address a variety of themes, from the culture of game development, the memoir of a leading jurist, IP law and Internet of Things (IoT), and digital constitutionalism in an algorithmic society.
+This selection includes books that address a variety of themes, from the culture of game development, IP law and Internet of Things (IoT), and digital constitutionalism in an algorithmic society.

 Digital Constitutionalism in Europe: Reframing Rights and Powers in the Algorithmic Society (2022) by Giovanni de Gregorio